juhp/koji-tool/README.md

 ### Usage

-By default it lists your 10 most recent Fedora builds.
+By default lists up to 10 Fedora Koji builds.

 If you specify a package, build/pattern, or build type, the results are not limited only to your builds.